sapnagirme/Road-Accident-Dashboard/README.md

 ## 📁 Files Included
 - `Road Accidents Dashboard.pbix` – Fully functional Power BI dashboard
 - `Road Accident Dashboard.pdf` – PDF snapshot of the dashboard for quick preview
-- `vehicle_images/` – Icons and images used in the dashboard visuals
+- `Vehicle Images/` – Icons and images used in the dashboard visuals

 > ⚠️ Note: Dataset not included due to size constraints.
 Available upon request.